Analyst View: Oil price crash, what next?

 Goldman Sachs

-* “Such a price dynamic could play out again tomorrow (April 21), the last trading day of the May contract.
-After that, the physical reality of a still massively oversupplied oil market will likely exert downward pressure on the June WTI contract.”
+* After April 21, the last trading day of the May contract, “the physical reality of a still massively oversupplied oil market will likely exert downward pressure on the June WTI contract.”

 * “But with ultimately a finite amount of storage left to fill, production will soon need to fall sizeably to bring the market into balance, finally setting the stage for higher prices once demand gradually recovers.”